rocissa/rss-website/2023/day2/see-track-2.md

 - Today’s SecOps challenges
 - How MDR and XDR can help you quickly reduce risk and drive SecOps maturity
 - How Cortex XDR® and Unit 42™ MDR are differentiated

+## Treat Your Data Like It’s Currency{#see2-s8}
+**Cohesity<br>
+*October 26, 2023 2:30 pm - 3:20 pm***

+You’ve heard that “data is the new oil”.
+More accurately, “data is your currency”.
+It gives you the ability to conduct business.
+Mismanage it and there can be serious consequences.
+Lose it and you lose your business.With your “bills” spread across your environment, managing and protecting the “money” can be a monumental task. $100s, $50s, $20s, $10s, $5s, and lots of $1s are strewn about.
+Knowing where your most valuable bills are is foundational to any data security process.
+This session will examine the impact of placing appropriate controls to protect your most important business asset: your data.